KetanSomvanshi/KetanSomvanshi/README.md

 🚀 Other Project:
-- Tech Lead at [ShopMyCar](https://www.linkedin.com/company/shopmycar/), a product aiming to revolutionize the car buying/selling experience.
+- Founding Member at [ShopMyCar](https://www.linkedin.com/company/shopmycar/), a product aiming to revolutionize the car buying/selling experience.

 - Interned at Theta Controls to build an Unmanned Autonomous Vehicle for DRDO.